Community Development Block Grants (CDBG)

 Over a 1, 2, or 3-year period, as selected by the grantee, not less than 70 percent of CDBG funds must be used for activities that benefit low- and moderate-income persons.

 HUD does not provide CDBG assistance directly to individuals, businesses, nonprofit or organizations or other non-governmental entities.
 If you are interested in participating in this program, you need to contact your local municipal or county officials to find out how the program operates in your area.
-Participation
+Participation requirements may differ from one grantee to another.

 If your local government officials cannot answer your questions, or if you are a local official, contact the HUD field office that serves your area.
 Note that the local government administers the program and determines which local projects receive funding.